michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 You will still frequently work with IP addresses, but DNS is an important part of modern MoIP systems.
 You can perform basic DNS queries with `nslookup`.
 When you need to look up more specialized or complex records, like NMOS can use, you will need to `dig` for the information.
-With `dig` you can request all records for a name, clearly specify the DNS server to query, format the response for the situation, and even follow the resolution path from root server to authoritative server.
+With `dig` you can request a specific record type, like `PTR` or `TXT` (used by NMOS), or all records for a name by with the pseudotype of `ALL`.

+`nslookup` can be confusing when you need to query a specific DNS server.
+With `dig`, you identify the DNS server by prefacing it with an `@` symbol. `dig` defaults to printing a lot of information about your query, but sometimes that's TMI.
+Fortunately, you can format the response for the situation. `+short` gives you the answer to the query with nothing else, great for scripting.
+If you still want a longer view of the answer, but without the default query information, there are options for that, too.
+You can even follow the resolution path from root server to authoritative server, for a sort of DNS traceroute.
+If you have a lot of DNS queries to run, you can enter interactive mode by leaving off the target address.

+If you prefer a GUI, NirSoft offers DNSDataView for Windows.
+It will only query a limited set of record types.
+But it can create reports.
+Diagnosing DNS issues sometimes means following a trail of CNAMEs and reverse lookups, which DNSDataView will automate for you.

 :::